codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 - Provisioning Tools: Those are the ones to create the infrastructure, like Terraform or CloudFormation.
 - Configuration Management Tools: Which are the ones used to setup machines, deploy applications and configure them.
 We have many tools for that like Ansible, Chef, Puppet.

-One of the issues that we have around that is time, after provisioning everything we have to install everything to the box, usually, you will have multiple applications and runtimes to install before running your application also there's the change of some of those steps to fail due to some dependency that isn't available anymore, as a repository for apt.
+One of the issues that we have is time, after provisioning everything we have to install everything to the box, usually, it's going to be multiple applications and runtimes to install beofre having anything running.
+During this process of installation something might fail due a dependency that isn't available anymore, like a repository for apt that is missing or even a third party that is having connectivity issues.

 Those applications/runtimes are less prone to change than your configurations or your applications.

-We can use pre-baked images but there's a problem with that, the creation of pre-baked images is

-very manual, the process goes by:
+We can use pre-baked images but there's a problem with that, the creation of pre-baked images is very manual, the process goes by:

 - Instantiate new machine
 - Install everything you need manually